sigmer/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 Intersection types combine the members of all types that get and'd (&'d) together.

-When you build your project, the compiler will also produce an auto generated blade reference file that gives the same level of type safety to the parent blade.
+When you build your project, the compiler will also produce an auto generated blade reference definition file that gives the same level of type safety to the parent blade.
 Here is code that the parent blade would have.
 Note that the callback that fires when `SimpleTemplateBlade` closes has the type information about the data being returned.

+    context.container.openBlade(BladeReferences.forBlade("SimpleTemplateBlade").createReference({
-    context.container.openBlade(new BladeReferences.SimpleTemplateBlade((reason: BladeClosedReason, data: {value: string}) => {
+        onClosed: (reason: BladeClosedReason, data: {value: string}) => {
             if (reason === BladeClosedReason.ChildClosedSelf) {
                 const newValue = data && data.value ? data.value : noValue;
                 this.previouslyReturnedValue(newValue);
             }
-        }));
+        }}));

 Each time you add an additional decorator you will need to incorporate it into the context declaration as we did here.